U.N. Security Council committee blacklists Nigeria's Boko Haram

 UNITED NATIONS (Reuters) - The U.N.
-Security Council committee on al Qaeda sanctions blacklisted Nigeria’s Islamist militant group Boko Haram on Thursday after the insurgents kidnapped hundreds of schoolgirls, diplomats said.
+Security Council committee on al Qaeda sanctions blacklisted Nigeria’s Islamist militant group Boko Haram on Thursday after the insurgents’ kidnapping of hundreds of schoolgirls, diplomats said.

-Nigeria, which until recently had been reluctant to seek international help to combat Boko Haram, requested earlier this week the group be sanctioned.
-As a result, it is now subject to an international asset freeze, travel ban and arms embargo.
+The sanctions on the group include an international asset freeze, travel ban and arms embargo.
+Nigeria requested the listing of Boko Haram earlier this week.

-“What will the practical impact of that be?
-Hard to say but it’s an essential step we had to take,” said Australian U.N.
-Ambassador Gary Quinlan, al Qaeda sanctions committee chair, adding that the aim was to “dry up support” for the group.

 Boko Haram kidnapped more than 250 girls from a secondary school in Chibok in remote northeastern Nigeria on April 14 and has threatened to sell them into slavery.
 Eight other girls were taken from another village earlier this month.